rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 As you can see we once more skip the whole 'initialize filter-configure filter-execute filter' process and run the wrapper straight away.
 If my crummy explanation above wasn't sufficient then off to the [`VotingBinaryHoleFillingImageFilter` docs](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1VotingBinaryHoleFillingImageFilter.html).
 Let me just say that the `radius` defines the pixel area/volume around a hole that is examined and the `majorityThreshold` is the number of pixels over `50%` that need to be 'on' for that hole pixel to be turned 'on'.

 The result of the hole-filling operation is stored under `imgWhiteMatterNoHoles` and we once more overlay this new label with `imgSmoothInt` getting the next figure.
 As you can see the operation wasn't wildly successful but many of the smaller holes were indeed filled.
 All this means is that we should've imposed looser criteria, e.g., a larger `radius`.
-However, I intentionally left it as such to remind you once more of the trial-n-error nature of image segmentation.

 ![Label overlay showing the results of the hole-filling operation on the white-matter.](MyHead_04.png)